-The Windsor Cardiac Centre Windsor Chest Pain Program (WCPC) was developed to improve emergency room patient outcomes while reducing the stress on our local hospitals.
+The Windsor Chest Pain Program (WCPC) was developed to improve emergency room patient outcomes while reducing the stress on our local hospitals.

-Introduced in May 2006, in partnership with Windsor Regional Hospital (MET) and Hotel-Dieu Grace Hospital (HDGH), the WCPC has provided over 8000 ER patients with non-invasive, patient-friendly cardiac testing within 24 hours of their ER visit.
+Introduced in May 2006, in partnership with Windsor Regional Hospital (MET & Ouellette Campuses), the WCPC has provided over 8000 ER patients with urgent, non-invasive cardiac testing available within 24 hours of their ER visit.

-- Decreased cost on the health care system
+- Reduced costs on the health care system

 - Reduced length of stay at the hospital

 - Reduced load on the health care system

 - Decreased risk for infection

 - Reduced wait times at the ER